-The main role of vitamin B12 is to aid the other B vitamins in completing their ‘jobs’.
-It works with folate to produce red blood cells as well as to produce haemoglobin.
+The main role of vitamin B12 is to aid the other B vitamins in completing their roles.
+It works with folate to produce red blood cells, as well as to produce haemoglobin.

-Vitamin B12 is only found in animal products, which means that lots of vegans and vegetarians are deficient of it.
-It is necessary to supplement if you do not eat a lot of meat/animal produce.
+Vitamin B12 is only found in animal products, which means the vegans and vegetarians are at risk of being deficient.
+It may be necessary to supplement with vitamin B12 if you do not consume many animal products.

 Vitamin B Complex | Deficiency Symptoms

-Symptoms of this include tiredness and fatigue, breathlessness, headaches, dizziness, pale skin, lack of appetite and weight loss!
+- A lack of vitamin B, especially B12, can potentially lead to anaemia, which is a low red blood cell count.
+Symptoms include tiredness and fatigue, breathlessness, headaches, dizziness, pale skin, lack of appetite and weight loss.

-✗ Other symptoms of vitamin B12 deficiency include sore tongue, mouth ulcers, paraesthesia, irritability and depression.
+- Other symptoms of vitamin B12 deficiency include sore tongue, mouth ulcers, paraesthesia (known better as pins and needles), irritability and depression.

-✗ People who are vitamin B9 deficient can develop symptoms such as diarrhoea, as well as producing birth defects in developing babies.
+- People who are vitamin B9 deficient can develop symptoms such as diarrhoea.
+Pregnant women who are deficient in vitamin B9 are at a higher risk of developing birth defects in their babies.

 Take Home Message